 Chevy Chase is a very small town located in the state of Maryland.
 With a population of 2,984 people and five constituent neighborhoods, Chevy Chase is the 168th largest community in Maryland.
-Much of the housing stock in Chevy Chase was built prior to World War II, making it one of the older and more historic towns in the country.
+Chevy Chase has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Chevy Chase home prices are not only among the most expensive in Maryland, but Chevy Chase real estate also consistently ranks among the most expensive in America.